boboyejj/XY_Positioner_GUI/README.md

 This command resets the motors to their start position at the center of the XY positioner.
 Please run this command every time you are finished using the positioner.
 It will take approximately a minute to complete the reset, but PLEASE DO NOT RUN ANY SCANS while the motors are moving.
 This will throw off position calculations.
+To that effect, check the "wait" box to say that you understand this. :+1:

-You may also select whether you would like to go to the center of the 18 inch system or the 30 inch system.
+You may also select whether you would like to go to the center of the 18 inch system or the 30 inch system. ("scan_30")

 ### Manual Control (manual)